sayanee/belle/readme.md

 1. Load the [firmware code](firmware/belle.ino) in Arduino IDE and upload to nodeMCU
 1. For first time, connect to access point with SSID `Belle XXXX` and password `beautyandthebeast`
 1. Put in your WiFi SSID and password
 1. Press the 🛎.
-You should hear the buzzer and get a mobile notification we well.
+You should hear the buzzer and get a mobile notification as well.

 ## Manufacture